markjprice/cs11dotnet7/docs/errata/errata.md

 *Figure 1.3: Disabling Source Link for the Go To Definition feature*

-# Page n - Formatting using numbered positional arguments
+# Page 83 - Formatting using numbered positional arguments

 At the end of the section, I say, "The `Write`, `WriteLine`, and `Format` methods can have up to four numbered arguments, named `arg0`, `arg1`, `arg2`, and `arg3`."